Trusted

 Dogecoin vs. Bitcoin: Halving

 A Bitcoin halving event occurs every four years, following which the reward for mining BTC reduces by half.
-The whole point of halving is to reduce the fresh supply of coins in a phased manner until the last ever BTC to enter circulation is mined in 2140.
+The point of halving is to reduce the fresh supply of coins in a phased manner until the last BTC to enter circulation is mined in 2140.

 Dogecoin vs. Bitcoin: Encryption

 The proof-of-work consensus mechanism in the Bitcoin network follows the SHA-256 standard.
 For those out of the loop, the U.S. National Security Agency (NSA) created the SHA-256 standard in 2001.
-It has since been counted among the most advanced encryption method.
+It has since been counted among the most advanced encryption methods.

 Dogecoin, meanwhile, utilizes the Scrypt hash method — the same encryption standard you will find in the Litecoin network.
 While Scrypt is not as state-of-the-art as SHA-256, it compensates for that shortcoming by making mining more accessible to the average user.